Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math we call these quadratic equations and makes it so we never have use two summations inside each other to add together such a result.
-Quadratics are good at producing curves and are good for showing the path an object will move when you throw it as it is pulled towards the earth.
+In math, we call these quadratic equations and make it so we never have to use two summations inside each other to add together such a result.
+Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

-When we multiply the square against itself, then is the same as as adding a whole new square per square.
-At 5x5 we then have 5 squares stacked on top of each other when we multiply by 5.
-This means we have to add another one-dimensional loop outside the two loops that adds one new square layer which creates a 3D cube.
+When we multiply the square against itself, then is the same as adding a whole new square per square.
+At 5x5, we then have 5 squares stacked on top of each other when we multiply by 5.
+This means we have to add another one-dimensional loop outside the two loops that add one new square layer per square, which creates a 3D cube.

 <br /><br />